ernman37/fileMaker/design.md

 #File Maker
-This bash program is going to be able to make a handful of basic files for differnt programing languages
+This bash program is going to be able to make a handful of basic files for different programing languages

 **Available Languages**
 - C